humansys-lab/VARAT/README.md

 * `data/Anno` contains folders whose names are processes' names.
 * `data/Anno/[Process name]` contains folders whose names indicate papers' authors and publication year.
   * Each folder contains the original documents (.tex), the annotation data (.xlsx), and the preprocessed docuemnts (.html and .txt).
+The tex files were manually created to reproduce the papers in PDF format.
   * `doi_list.csv` lists the authors, titles and DOIs of the papers used for annotation.